johnno1962/SwiftRegex/README.md

-It's with a certain hesitance I post a project based on "Operator Overloading" (generally considered by the programing cognisente as "Unsafe at any speed") but the absence of direct support for regular expressions in Swift provides an excuse to explore the terrain.
-While "NSRegularExpression" is powerful and complete, by the time you fire up an instance up and puzzle out the api the focus has been taken so far away from the expression itself it is seldom the concise solution it should be.
+It's with a certain hesitance I post a project based on "Operator Overloading" (generally considered by the programing cognisente as "Unsafe at any speed") but the absence of direct support for regular expressions in Swift provides an excuse to explore the terrain (there are also interesting things you can do with threading operators added further down.)
+While "NSRegularExpression" is powerful and complete, by the time you fire up an instance up and puzzle out the api the focus has been taken so far away from the expression itself it is seldom the concise solution to a particular class of problem that it should be.

 The two new operators defined start with a very basic premise.
 In the same way that subscripting into a collection such as an array specifies the address or range on which an operation